Everything You Need to Know About Food Styling Photography

 Take a Class

 Most food stylists also know how to cook and have attended cooking schools.
-Also, consider taking some lighting and photography courses designed for food photography.
-Here are some of our favorites:
+Also, consider taking some lighting and

 Read These Books